Monday, February 9, 2009

 On the night of September 27, 2008, the San Francisco literary community lost one of its most forthright, giving, gentle and beloved members, the poet, artist and musician

 Cancer struck him down and took him from us, but his courageous spirit and his compassion for all living things lives on in his legacy of poems and paintings and in the hearts of all who knew him.
-We publish here a poem that was written by his fellow poet Ana Elsner and is a tribute to Tony, his life and work, and his sojourn on this earth.
+We publish here a poem that was written by his fellow poet ANA ELSNER and is a tribute to Tony, his life and work, and his sojourn on this earth.

 (Photo above: Tony Vaughan performs at the UCSF Cancer Center, Healing Garden Music Series)